Skip to content

 Backgrounds

 Acrylic paint is great for making backgrounds in your art journal.
-Make a single color background or use more colors to make it vivid and playful.
+Make a single-color background or use more colors to make it vivid and playful.
 Mix different colors to see what shade you get.

 Textures

 I love doing backgrounds without any water, just a brush and acrylic paint.
-The paint is creamy and can also make interesting texture on the paper.
+The paint is creamy and can also make an interesting texture on the paper.
 You create texture with brush strokes or even the back tip of the brush.
 You just turn the brush upside-down and make marks on the wet acrylic paint.

 Use them with stencils